Skip to main content

 Data analysis and statistics

 All RT-qPCR data were first normalized against Gapdh mRNA levels and, subsequently, against the control group (WT group for the LCM-based GPCR screening; WT vehicle for acute drug treatment experiments; SOD1 vehicle for chronic administration experiments).
 To test whether MN mRNA expression differed between WT and SOD1 mice, a t-test for each gene was computed.
-For the P45 LCM-based data, heatmaps were generated with the ggplot2 R package.
+Heatmaps of LCM-based data were generated with the ggplot2 R package.

 All ISH and misfSOD1 immunohistochemistry data were first normalized against the control group for a meaningful comparison of the experimental sets; a quality-control step was further included to determine MN cross-section areas and assess whether the sampling was uniform or otherwise introducing unintended bias.
-Upon data inspection of P45 receptorome scatterplots (Mmp9 vs receptor), for all screenings a threshold of 0.3 spots per μm2 was chosen in order to subdivide MN into Mmp9+ and Mmp9− categories.
-Data from Chrm2 (both timepoints), Adrb2 and Adrb3 were handled with the tidyverse R package.
+Upon visual inspection of receptorome scatterplots (Mmp9 vs. receptor mRNA, data not shown), for all screenings a threshold of 0.3 spots per μm2 was chosen in order to subdivide MNs into Mmp9+ and Mmp9− categories.
+Adrb2 and Adrb3 data were handled with the tidyverse R package.
+The heatmap was computed after gene-wise z score data normalization in R.

 For GPCR ISH screening, to test whether MN mRNA expression differed between WT and SOD1 mice and whether this effect was different between Mmp9− and Mmp9+ MNs, a generalized linear mixed model was calculated for each gene.
 Fixed effects for genotype (WT or SOD1) and motoneuron type (Mmp9− or Mmp9+), their interaction effect, a random per-animal offset, and a full-factorial dispersion model were included.
-A gaussian error distribution with an identity-link was used, except for Chrm2, Drd4 and Adrb3.
-For those genes, a Gamma distribution with a log-link was necessary to meet model assumptions.
+A gaussian error distribution with an identity-link was used for Adrb1 and Adrb2, whereas for Adrb3 a Gamma distribution with a log-link was necessary to meet model assumptions.

 For immediate early genes and ion channels RT-qPCR, to test if the acute treatment (vehicle or agonist) affected MN mRNA expression and whether this effect differed between WT and SOD1 mice, a linear model with genotype and treatment as well as their interaction were calculated for each gene.
-The PCA plot for acutely treated mice was generated with Clustvis software (Metsalu and Vilo, 2015).
+The heatmap was computed after gene-wise z score data normalization in R, whereas the PCA plot was generated with Clustvis software (Metsalu and Vilo, 2015).

 For GPCR ISH upon adrenergic agonist treatment, to test whether the chronic treatment (vehicle or agonist) affected MN transcription, a generalized linear mixed model with treatment as a fixed and dispersion effect, a per-animal random offset, and a log-link function were calculated for each gene.
 For Adora2b, a Gamma error distribution was used.

-For misfSOD1 immunohistology, to test whether the chronic treatment (vehicle or agonist) affected misfSOD1 levels, a generalized linear mixed model with treatment as a fixed and dispersion effect, a per-animal random offset, and a log-link function was calculated.
+For misfSOD1 immunohistology, to test whether the chronic treatment affected misfSOD1 levels, a generalized linear mixed model with treatment as a fixed and dispersion effect, a per-animal random offset, and a log-link function was calculated.

 For electrophysiology, to test if the treatment affected intrinsic neuronal properties and whether this effect differed between WT and SOD1 mice, we calculated linear mixed models for each intrinsic parameter.
 Fixed effects for treatment (acute: before or after; chronic: vehicle or agonist) and genotype (WT or SOD1) as well as their interaction effect were included.
 To account for between animal variance, a random per-animal offset was introduced.
 Backwards elimination was performed on the random effect, i.e., the random offset was only included if it significantly contributed to goodness-of-fit of the model.

-Data obtained from the same MNs recorded before and after the iontophoretic injection of cAMP-SP were compared using a paired t-test except for maximum firing frequency where a Wilcoxon paired test.
+Data obtained from the same MNs recorded before and after the iontophoretic injection of cAMP-SP were compared using a paired t-test except for maximum firing frequency, for which a Wilcoxon paired test was used.

 Model assumptions were confirmed both by visually inspecting the quantile-quantile plots and histograms, and by performing distribution, dispersion, outlier, homogeneity of variance, and quantile deviation tests using the DHARMa R package (Hartig, 2022).
 If model assumptions were violated, following strategies were employed.
 Data points were identified as outliers, if the absolute value of their residual was greater than 2 standard deviations, and removed.
 In case of non-normality of residuals, generalized-linear (mixed) models with link function and error distributions that did not violate model assumptions were chosen.
 A full-factorial dispersion model was fit in case of presence of heteroscedasticity.
 Degrees of freedom of linear mixed models were adjusted using the Kenward-Roger method.
 Linear models were fit using lm, linear mixed models using lmer of the lme4 R-package (Bates et al., 2015), and generalized linear (mixed) models using glmmTMB (a Template Model Builder interface for R; Brooks et al., 2017).
 Planned post-hoc tests were performed to test if there was a significant treatment effect within WT or SOD1 mice.
 Throughout, an alpha-error of p<0.05 was regarded as significant.